scruples-studio/clean/README.md

 }
 ```

 If you want to edit the core files, the kit includes an unminified `public/css/main.css` file.
-If you’re compiling the files, you can explore `/resources/sass`: just set `main.scss` to compile to `/public/css/main.css`.

-> **NB:** Editing files in `/resources/sass` or `/public/css/main.css` directly may make it difficult to update Clean in future.